 Depop wanted to pay back their community by holding a series of awards in various categories.

-They needed a bespoke website to engage their target audience to participate in their awards process and vote.
+They needed a local website agency in London to needed a bespoke website to engage their target audience to participate in their awards process and vote.
 They dubbed the awards Depop Disruptors and tasked MintTwist with conceptualizing, designing and building the system from scratch.

 We knew that more than 90% of visitors to the site would be on a mobile device, so we ensured the site was fully designed and developed with a mobile-first approach.

 - Design and build a brand new website and voting system

 - Engage with the target audience to encourage them to get involved with the process

 - Plug into Depop’s membership system to allow seamless voting

 - Members know and love the Depop brand, so we needed to ensure the site adheres to it

 - To ensure that the site felt a native part of the app process since we forecasted 80–90% of visitors would come from the app

 We met regularly with the creative team at Depop to ensure we kept the visual language on point and on brand.
 MintTwist worked to a tight deadline to design and build the website, embracing rapid iteration on both the creative and technology side of the project.

 This allowed us to try many things until we honed in on something that worked incredibly well and looked fantastic, all within the confines of the Depop brand.

 Thanks guys – all looks great on the site, the team are super happy!